 - Read and follow the patient instructions that come with this medicine.
 Talk to your doctor or pharmacist if you have any questions.
 You will be taught how to give your medicine at home.
 Make sure you understand all of the instructions before you give yourself an injection.

-- Do not use this medicine if it is cloudy, colored, or if you can see particles floating in it.
+- Do not use this medicine if it is colored or if you can see particles floating in it.

-- You should have an erection about 5 to 20 minutes after using the medicine.
+- You should have an erection about 5 to 20 minutes after you use the medicine.
 The erection should last about 1 hour.

 - Use a new needle and syringe each time you inject your medicine.
-Never use a bent needle, or try to straighten a bent needle.
-Do not reuse or share needles.
+Do not share needles.
+Never use a bent needle.

 - Ask your pharmacist, doctor, or health caregiver about the best way to dispose of any leftover medicine, containers, and other supplies.
 Throw away old medicine after the expiration date has passed.

 - Throw away used needles in a hard, closed container that the needles cannot poke through.
 Keep this container away from children and pets.